TheBlep/Le_Engineer_Blog/README.md

   <img src="https://user-images.githubusercontent.com/44118951/92332689-f29b5380-f07f-11ea-9646-162f1b7b66c9.png" alt="Small Header">
 </div>

-- The Navbar is simple, providing only three options with only two very evident the Gallery and Contact pages, to maintain the minimalist style.
+- The Navbar is simple but striking, providing 6 options aiming to provide multiple functionality to the userwhile still attempting to maintain the minimalist style.
-- The Logo is always highlighted, swapping position as necessary depending on device size.
+- The Logo is highlighted with a small red accent to make it pop, swapping position as necessary depending on device size.
 - On smaller devices, the menu becomes collapsible.
 - The mobile nav button has been placed to the right for ease of use with one hand.
-- The navbar is fixed so it is visible no matter how far you scroll.

 #### Footer
 <div align="center">